 Songs and dances classification

-Song classification in Zambia: categories
+Songs and dances in Zambia: classification categories

 To refer to a song, often the one they have just sung or heard, people mention certain characteristics of the song or they use a name.